pinessap/TourPlanner/README.md

 6. After successfully starting the database, you can import all tables by running the "import_db.cmd" file while the database is running.

 ## Testing
+The tests were written at the end of the project.
+This presented challenges, since we realized that we did not create a well-testable application.
+Therefore we had to resort to testing less critical parts and classes.
+The only classes that we could test without having to drastically change our architecture were the Tour, Configuration & data conversion classes.
+The tests we chose aim to make sure the model and especially its calculated properties work as expected, and all data is presented in a correct manner.

 ## Lessons Learned
+The first major lesson learned concern unit tests.
+Implementing them only after being done with the rest of the project was a mistake.
+We should have implemented unit tests continously during development.
+This would have enabled us to create a testable project from the start, and not force us to restructure our architecture drastically.

 ## Time spent: